AWestover/firstSeizureDA/README.md

 	* need to add link to this site from the other site

 	* constraints for the input boxes
-	* THE Utility needs to be inputed as a vector
+	* The utility needs to be inputed as a vector

-  * base case should update the numbers, but not be looked at upon execution